 About Me

 Born and raised in Trento, Italy, I bring a diverse background that blends academic rigor with practical experience.
-Currently affiliated with George Washington University and active in the private sector, I am preparing a forthcoming book under contract with Peter Lang.
+I am a Visiting Scholar in Residence in the History Department at American University and active in the private sector.
+I am currently completing a book under contract with Peter Lang, forthcoming in July 2026.
 I earned a Ph.D. in European History from West Virginia University (2014), with a specialization in nationalism, World War II, and U.S. Diplomatic History, focusing on Cold War Europe.

 Before entering academia, I worked across various industries and served in a NATO peacekeeping mission in Albania in 2001.
 My academic journey also includes a Master’s in Public Policy (2010) from West Virginia University, a Master’s in International and European Studies (2007), and a Bachelor’s degree in Society, Politics, and European Institutions (2004) from the University of Trento.